 - key decision makers from Penn State

-Teams should have representatives present that are capable of answering questions from each of the reviewers.
+Teams should have representatives present that can answer questions from each of the reviewers.

 MVP Documentation Requirements